How Smart Surveillance Saves You More Than It Costs. The True ROI of CCTV Solutions for Businesses

 Distributed data storage is a further method which stores the biometric templates on a server and a device.
 By storing the data this way, it makes it harder for a cybercriminal to access the data, as they would need to get into both points.
 This method offers security and privacy without sacrificing usability or scalability.
 However, it is really only suitable for companies looking to maintain complete control over the data and willing to accept the risks and liabilities associated with storing end users’ biometric data themselves.

-We take security very seriously at Almas.
-We design, test and build our own biometric fingerprint scanners and we are rather proud of them!
+At Almas, we take security very seriously.
+We design, test, and build our own biometric fingerprint scanners to be the best quality in the market.
 Our biometric templates are stored in a binary format and encrypted within a database.
-Our Optima Box runs a Linux distribution called Fedora Heisenberg which has a MariaDB installed.
-MariaDB has a plugin for MySQL and is blocked by the firewall so that no other connections than the Optima Box can access data.
-Our system effectively has three levels of security preventing fingerprint data from being access by anything other than the biometric reader for the purposes of verification.
+Our system effectively has three levels of security, preventing fingerprint data from being accessed by anything other than the biometric reader for the purposes of verification.